davidralphlewis/binaryephemera/_notes/Be Interdisciplinary.md

 Whatever your chosen field, it is good to read outside of your subject area to bring in new ideas.

-[[read-widely]], including things that challenge you.
+[[Read Widely]], including things that challenge you.
 Use different schemes and templates from other disciplines.